-- Explain the health promotion concept development - Explain different meetings that was held to establish health promotion. - b) Teaching resources promotion, in this lesson they will emphasize on understanding more about the health promotion by being able to define and understand different key concepts under health promotion.
+- Explain the health promotion concept development - Explain different meetings that was held to establish health promotion.

+From the previous lesson, learners have had the background of the health promotion, in this lesson they will emphasize on understanding more about the health promotion by being able to define and understand different key concepts under health promotion.